A car parked in a safe neighborhood, a factor that helps lower car insurance premiums.

 Allowing your car insurance to lapse—meaning you have a period of time without any coverage—is one of the biggest mistakes you can make.
 Not only is it illegal to drive without insurance in Illinois, but a lapse in coverage also sends a red flag to insurers.
 When you go to buy a new policy, companies will see you as a higher-risk customer and will likely charge you a much higher premium.
 To avoid this, always have a new policy in place before your old one expires, even if you’re switching companies.
 Maintaining continuous coverage shows insurers you’re a responsible driver, which helps keep your rates down.

-Build a Relationship with Your Insurer
+Does a Good Relationship with Your Agent Help?

 When you have a question or need to make a change, it helps to have a real person you can call.
 Building a relationship with a local insurance expert means you have an advocate who understands your specific needs right here in the Springfield or East Peoria area.
 Instead of navigating a call center, you can work with someone who knows your history and can proactively find you the right discounts.
 At Feld Insurance, we believe in this partnership.
 We’re here to provide trusted guidance and help you find the perfect balance of protection and price, so you can feel confident in your coverage.